FOREWARD

 Color guard members receive a PE credit, as do regular band members.
 The color guard rehearses at the same time as the marching band.
 Mandatory sectional rehearsals may be held as needed, determined by the color guard instructor, and will be posted at least 2 days in advance.

-All guard members are expected to participate in Mardi Gras parades whether or not they are enrolled in band during spring semester.
+All guard members are expected to participate in Mardi Gras parades whether or not they are enrolled in a band class during spring semester.
 Any color guard member that plays an instrument shall be required to play in Concert or Symphonic Band during spring semester.
-Failure to do so will make them ineligible to participate in VE or Winter Guard the next year.
+Failure to do so will make them ineligible to participate in Color Guard the next year.
 If a color guard member does not play an instrument, then they are not allowed to use the guard room during spring semester.

 SYMPHONIC BAND